niaid/RNASeqQC_Alignment/README.md

 ***

 #### ***Challenge - Post Alignment QC***
-> For visualizing metrics such as insert size, run Picard tools and FastQC as described in the following link: https://pmbio.org/module-03-align/0003/05/01/PostAlignment_QC/
+> For visualizing metrics such as insert size, run Picard tools and FastQC using the script [alignment_postQC.sh](https://github.com/niaid/RNASeqQC_Alignment/blob/master/alignment_postQC.sh) which is a short version of the example here: https://pmbio.org/module-03-align/0003/05/01/PostAlignment_QC/

 ***